Feature Prioritization Matrix

 Features classified by domain and phased into MVP, Growth, and Scale.
 Core domain features ship first, supporting features get deferred, generic features get bought off-the-shelf.

 Core features are your competitive advantage — the reason someone picks you over alternatives.
 Supporting features enable core but aren't unique (user management, notifications).
 Generic features are solved problems (auth, payments, email).
-This distinction drives what you build custom, what you keep simple, and what you buy.
+This distinction drives what you build custom, what you keep simple, and what you buy — and feeds directly into Tech Strategy.

 Built & Maintained by Varstatt